 Sign up to receive our regular news and events announcements – we send about one newsletter per month.

-Thomas’s reviews, articles and interviews have also appeared in The Age, Overland Literary Journal, Senses of Cinema, Metro and Screen Education.
-He won the Ivan Hutchinson Award for Writing on Australian Film in the 2010 Australian Film Critics Association (AFCA) Writing Awards.
-He is currently on the Melbourne International Film Festival 2012 Features Preview Panel.
+Thomas is experienced delivering film as text lectures and workshops to students and teachers, moderating Q&As, hosting In Conversation events and taking part in panel discussions.
+His film reviews, articles and interviews have appeared in The Age, Overland Literary Journal, Senses of Cinema, Metro, Screen Education and The Big Issue.
+He won the Ivan Hutchinson Award for Writing on Australian Film in the 2010 and 2015 Australian Film Critics Association (AFCA) Writing Awards.

 Thomas’ workshop was excellent.
 His presentation clearly took participants through the various aspects of film analysis and terminology and in many cases exposed them to a range of films and techniques they had not considered before.
 It was relevant and put everyone on the same page for film study.
 Feedback from everyone is extremely positive.
 To be honest, he took away the fear of teaching film for quite a few people.